-PROFI and HYBRID racing harnesses, except for PROFI-FE models, and are not approved or intended for use on public roads or off-road.
+Profi and HybridTM racing harnesses, except for Profi-FE models, and are not approved or intended for use on public roads or off-road.
 They are designed and approved only for closed circuit race tracks.
-For legal street use, SCHROTH offers special United States Department of Transportation approved models (FE-models).
-NEVER use unapproved PROFI and HYBRID racing harnesses on public roads or off-road.
+For legal street use, SCHROTH offers special ECE-R 16.04 (for Europe) respectively United States Department of Transportation approved models (FE-models).
+NEVER use unapproved Profi and HybridTM racing harnesses on public roads or off-road.

-The SCHROTH Profi-, Profi-FE and HYBRID models are harness belt systems designed, tested and homologated for adult-sized persons, regardless of age.
+The SCHROTH Profi-, Profi-FE and HybridTM models are harness belt systems designed, tested and homologated for adult-sized persons, regardless of age.
 Webbing stretches during an accident to convert energy and to keep body loads within an acceptable range during survivable crashes.
 Persons not meeting the minimum weight and body size, as set forth below, may not benefit from this design feature.
 Severe personal injuries or death may occur.